docker-archive/classicswarm/docs/scheduler/filter.md

 87c4376856a8        nginx:latest   "nginx"        192.168.0.42:80->80/tcp         node-1/prickly_engelbart
 ```

-Again, repeating the same command will result in the selection of `node-3`,
+Again, repeating the same command results in the selection of `node-3`,
 since port `80` is neither available on `node-1` nor `node-2`:

 ```bash